alexk99/the_router/ubuntu_install_dpdk18_wo_NPF.md

 #### Prepare configuration files

-For configuration examples and options see the page <a href="/conf_options.md">Configure TheRouter</a>
+For configuration examples and options see the page <a href="/conf_options2.md">Command reference</a>

  - create router.conf

 		nano /etc/router.conf

- - create NPF conf

-		nano /etc/npf.conf

 #### Run TheRouter

-  Define a bash variable 'rvrf'
+  Define a bash alise

-  		export rvrf="ip netns exec tr"
+  		alias rcli="ip netns exec tr rcli"

   Edit therouter_start.sh script located in TheRouter's archive sbin directory and use your NIC's addresses as values for -w parameters.
 If you have only